 Average traded price, also referred to as volume-weighted average price, is what buyers have paid for one share on average, over the course of a specific time period.
 It is most frequently calculated for a single day but is equally useful for weekly, monthly or yearly periods.
 To work out the weighted average, divide the dollar amount of all trades that took place during the period by the number of shares that changed hands.
 The dollar amount of all trades is often reported by brokerage houses or finance portals such as Yahoo or Google Finance.

 Say a stock opened the day at $10, and a total of 1,000 shares changed hands at that price.
 Later during the day, the price rose to $10.40, and 5,000 shares changed hands, while the last set of trades were at $10.10 for an additional 1,000 shares.
 Total dollar volume equals $101,000+ $10.4 5,000+ $10.1*1,000 = $72,100.
-Total Volume is 1,000+5,000+1,000= 7,000 The Average Traded Price equals $72,100 / 7,000 = $10.30.
-This is the average cost of the shares to buyers who have bought during this trading day.
+Total Volume is 1,000+5,000+1,000= 7,000 The Average Traded Price equals $72,100 / 7,000 = $10.30, and that's the average cost of the shares to buyers who bought them during this trading day.